RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 ### History + Research = Great Ideas

 > Nothing is ever a fully funded company.
 You can always do more.<br/>&nbsp;<br/>~VC on stage at #mcINVEST

 Panel discussions are usually boring, but that wasn't the case at this event.
 During the _What's Hot in Biopharma Investing_ panel, an MD oncologist, a VC, and a PhD researcher shared the history behind microbiome research.

-The microbiome is the collection of bacteria that all humans carry around inside of us.
-Some illnesses are best treated via the microbiome.
+The microbiome is the community of bacteria that all humans carry around inside of us.
+These living organisms help us to digest food, fight illnessSome illnesses are best treated via the microbiome.
 The interesting point: Physicians in China figured out a way to treat microbiome maladies over 1,700 years ago.
 Reading their records has helped to inform present-day research.

 ### Data and Digital Health